fxpio/composer-asset-plugin/Resources/doc/faqs.md

 See the documentation: [Installation](index.md#installation).

-How does work the plugin?
+How does the plugin work?
 -------------------------

-For add dependencies of asset in Composer, The plugin uses the VCS repositories to add each repository of a required asset.
+To add dependencies of asset in Composer, the plugin uses the VCS repositories to add each repository of a required asset.

-However, to retrieve automatically the repository of an asset, the plugin needs to add a Composer 'Repository' operating in the same way that the registry 'Packagist', but dedicated to the NPM registry and the Bower registry.
-Of course, it’s still possible to add manually an VCS repository of asset.
+However, to retrieve the repository of an asset automatically, the plugin needs to add a Composer 'Repository' operating in the same way than the 'Packagist' registry, but dedicated to the NPM and Bower registries.
+Of course, it’s still possible to add an asset’s VCS repository manually.

 Once the VCS repository is selected, Composer downloads the package definition of the main branch, together with the list of branches and tags.
-Of course, a conversion of package definitions of NPM or Bower is made.
-Note the definitions of each package will be got at the time when Composer will need it (in the Solver).
+Of course, a conversion of NPM or Bower package definitions is made.
+Note that the definitions of each package will be taken at the time Composer needs it (in the Solver).

-In this way, the plugin allows add a VCS repository by simulating the presence of the `composer.json` file, and there is no need to add this file manually if the package is registered in the registry of NPM or Bower, and if the file `bower.json` or `package.json` is present in the repository.
+This way, the plugin makes it possible to add a VCS repository by simulating the presence of the `composer.json` file, and there is no need to add this file manually if the package is registered in the registry of NPM or Bower, and if the file `bower.json` or `package.json` is present in the repository.

 Why does the plugin use the VCS repository?